LoretaE/Loretos_Portfolio/README.md

 Microsoft.
 * Developed the stock price predicting model (currently under development).

-Stock data for the largest technology companies fora 10 years period (from 2014-07-01 to 2024-06-30) imported from Yahoo using the yfinance library.
+Stock data for the largest technology companies for a 10 years period (from 2014-07-01 to 2024-06-30) imported from Yahoo using the yfinance library.

-Stock prices, normalised prices, annual stocks' return (yearly change) and average of annual stock return were calculated and visualised.
+The key performance indicators - normalised stock prices, annual stocks' return (yearly change), average of annual stock return have been calculated and visualised.

 Technologies used:
 * Python